Compass Box: Products

-This whiskeymaker has sold Limited Edition whiskies such as 'Optimism', 'The General', 'The Lost Blend', 'Morpheus', the 'Canto Cask' series and the three-bottle 'Myths and Legends'.
+Compass Box has sold Limited Edition whiskies such as 'Art & Decadence', 'Optimism', 'The General', 'The Lost Blend', 'Morpheus', the 'Canto Cask' series and the three-bottle 'Myths and Legends'.
 Compass Box has worked with restaurants, bars, and bartenders to produce the range.
 'Juveniles' was blended with restaurateur Tim Johnston to favour the tastes of the classic French cuisine of Parisian bistro Juveniles Bistrot à Vins.
 'Delilah's' was created in partnership with Chicago punk bar owner Mike Miller.
-London bartender Rosey Mitchell created 'The Circle' with Compass Box whiskymakers.
+London bartender Rosey Mitchell created 'The Circle' with Compass Box whisky makers.
+To celebrate the 20th anniversary, Compass Box has released a limited cask strength variant of the Compass Box Peat Monster in April 2023.

+The Extinct Blends Quartet

+The Extinct Blends Quartet was created to pay homage to some of the blending team's favorite blends that have continued to hold historic importance and inspire fans to the heights of blended Scotch whisky.
+Fashions change, and formulae follow suit.
+Blended whiskies of the 1970s, '80s and '90s are very different to today's versions, even when the brand name remains the same.
+The Extinct Blends Quartet, as it unfolds, reimagines four blended Scotches from yesteryear, using some of the company's rarest and most idiosyncratic stocks of whisky.

+The first three expressions of the series (Ultramarine, Delos and Metropolis) were released between 2022 and 2023.The fourth and final bottle, Celestial, in 2024.

+Other Products

-Apart from whiskies, Compass Box also produces 'Orangerie', made from whisky infused with orange zest and spices.
+Apart from whiskies, Compass Box also produced 'Orangerie', made from whisky infused with orange zest and spices.

 Contravention of Scotch Whisky Association regulations

 In 2005 Compass Box released a Blended Malt Scotch Whisky called The Spice Tree in which the blend of single malt distillates had undergone a secondary partial maturation stage in casks containing additional, flat French oak inserts (also known as ‘inner staves’).
 The Scotch Whisky Association, a trade organisation that represents the Scotch whisky industry, felt that the use of such inner staves in the whisky maturation process was in contravention of the Scotch Whisky Regulations prevailing at the time and threatened legal action against Compass Box if they did not halt production.
 In response, Compass Box altered the production process for subsequent releases, by having the secondary maturation stage take place in casks containing toasted French oak heads instead of the flat oak inner staves.

 More recently, in 2015 Compass Box again disagreed with the Scotch Whisky Association when attempting to release complete information about every component whisky used in its blends, a step which the Scotch Whisky Association claimed was prohibited by both EU and UK laws.
 In response, Compass Box launched a 'Scotch Whisky Transparency' campaign to encourage greater transparency within the world of Scotch with other Scotch whisky producers – notably Bruichladdich – subsequently joined them in sharing full age component information about one or more of their blends.